vijayxtreme/react-tutorial-1/hello-world/README.md

 You'll need the latest version of Node.js, which you can get at [https://nodejs.org].
 If unsure, choose the LTS version (Long Term Supported) over the version with the newest features.
 Often new features end up breaking other NPM packages that are not yet updated for the new changes.

-*Note if `touch` command not available, be sure to download it or use a command prompt that supports the command -- aka if you're on Windows, download Git Bash to get Linux commands enabled on your prompt.
+**Note:** If `touch` command not available, be sure to download it or use a command prompt that supports the command -- aka if you're on Windows, download Git Bash to get Linux commands enabled on your prompt.
 If on Linux, use your Linux package manager (apt-get, yum) to download touch*.

 *It should be noted as a best practice, to never use brand new features in production as there could be untested security issues, bugs or incompatibilities that could break your website.
 That said, if you know what you are doing and unit test properly, you can skip this best practice suggestion.*

 ## The Easy Way (Use NPX)

-*The easy way is the preferred way to start a new React project.
+The easy way is the preferred way to start a new React project.
 This way you can focus on creating an application with React first, then just drop the output file into a larger project if you wish (or leave it standalone).
-If you are interested in the manual way (because you want to understand what's going on or have a bigger node project) check out the file `install-react-manually.md` one level above this folder.*
+If you are interested in the manual way (because you want to understand what's going on or have a bigger node project) check out the file `install-react-manually.md` one level above this folder.

 Open the command prompt to a directory of your choice and type